ricardoamaro/docker-drupal/README.md

 sudo docker run -d -t -p 80:80 <yourname>/drupal
 ```
 That's it!
-Visit in a webrowser, on http://localhost/
+Visit http://localhost/ in your webrowser.

 Note: you cannot have port 80 already used or the container will not start.
 In that case you can start by setting: `-p 8080:80`